radu103/NServiceDiscovery/README.md

 * [READY] .NET Core 2.2
 * [READY] Nearly Real-Time Sync of peers informations' using MQTT Broker broadcast messages (and eviction worker with configurable period of validity)
-* [READY] Much smaller memory footprint tha Eureka (64MB needed per server instance in CF vs )
+* [READY] Much smaller memory footprint tha Eureka
+    * empty NServiceDiscovery instance size = 40 MB in Cloud Foundry, around 100MB in IIS (15 times less memory consumed)
+    * empty Eureka Server instance size     = 620 MB (a lot for any application that is just started)
 * [READY] Compatible with Eureka Clients (v1 message format) : Java Spring & .NET NuGets : Steeltoe, Pivotal
 * [READY] Multitenant capable (tenant send as header `Authorization :  Bearer {tenantId}-{landscape}`.
 By default tenant name and type used is : `public-dev` when Authorization header is missing
 * [READY] Each instance in-memory store for